Questions Worth Asking – An Interactive Forum

 - Use headphones.
 If you have a budget available, connect an external mic and speakers for better quality.

-- Make sure to looking into the camera at all times.
+- Make sure to look into the camera at all times.
 As it may sound obvious, this is something we all tend to forget very often.